utensil/lean-cheatsheet/README.md

 # Background

-**A single-page Lean resource for people who like high information density.**
+**A single-page [Lean Theorem Prover](https://leanprover-community.github.io/) resource for people who like high information density.**

 Use cases, in order of priority:

 * **identification & lookup guide** for constructs encountered in code,
 * **discover** parts of the language you might not know,
 * **learn about Lean** if you have prior programming experience.

 Design guides:

 * have **high information density**; every word counts.
 * be **printer and mobile friendly**
 * don't repeat what's better explained elsewhere, but do state the very essence.